 • Have a copy of your homeowner’s insurance policy handy and go over the coverage you purchased.
 When you file a claim, have the policy near you so that you are able to refer to it when needed.

-• Don’t readily accept the first offer your insurance company gives you, as it likely won’t fully cover all the work and repairs needed, or properly compensate improvements you’ve made to your home.
-If you find that the amount your insurance adjuster gives you is not what coincides with the repairs that need to be done to your house, you should contact an independent loss adjuster to help with your insurance claim
+• Don’t readily accept the first offer your insurance company gives you, as it may not fully cover all the work and repairs needed, or properly compensate improvements you’ve made to your home.
+If you find that the amount your insurance adjuster presents to you is not what coincides with the repairs that need to be done to your house, you might want to consider contacting a public insurance adjuster to help with your insurance claim

 • Don’t feel forced to use the contractor your insurance company recommends.
-It’s more common than not that their motivation is to work as cheaply as possible, taking shortcuts or using subpar materials.
-When you hire a contractor on your own, you can gain more assurance that they will serve you and your needs only, not the needs of your insurance company.
+In some cases their motivation is to work as cheaply as possible, taking shortcuts or using subpar materials.
+When you hire a contractor on your own, you can gain more assurance that they will serve you and your needs only, not just the needs of your insurance company.

 Wind and hail are strong forces of nature and can happen when you least expect it – leading to property damages that you’ll need insurance compensation to help repair.
 With a little preparation and knowledge of how insurance claims work, you can speedily move along with your home repairs and avoid dealing with several weeks of a damaged and leaking roofing system, or other undesirable circumstances.